xp4xbox/Bytelocker/readme.md

 # Bytelocker

-This program is a basic Windows ransomeware similar to cryptolocker which uses AES-256 with a local password.
+This program is a Windows ransomeware similar to cryptolocker which uses AES-256 with a local password.
 This program was created and must be used for educational purposes only.
 There is **no built-in payment system**.

 ![](https://github.com/xp4xbox/Bytelocker/blob/master/img.png)